- What principles should guide the state’s role in disaster response and rebuilding?

 - Is profiting from disaster wrong – when it brings supplies which would otherwise be unavailable?
 Is price gouging ever justifiable?

-An article on the topic, “Rebuilding after Disaster: Inequality and the Political Importance of Place,” has been published in Social Theory and Practice.
+“Rebuilding after Disaster: Inequality and the Political Importance of Place,” Social Theory and Practice, 2019

-In Fall 2017 I worked on this project while a Visiting Fellow at the Center for Values and Social Policy in the University of Colorado at Boulder Philosophy department.
+Supported by a Visiting Fellowship at the Center for Values and Social Policy in the University of Colorado at Boulder Philosophy department in 2017.